explodinglabs/iko/README.md

 create schema api;
 ```

-Three sql scripts were generated – to deploy, revert and verify the change.
+Three SQL scripts were generated – to _deploy_, _revert_ and _verify_ the
+change.
 The change was added to `sqitch.plan`.
-Lastly, the deploy script was
+Lastly, the deploy script
-printed for you to review.
+was printed for you to review.

 > 📖 See the [full list of Iko commands](/COMMANDS.md).